insalada/tictactoe/README.md

 }
 ```

-* **Wait for your rival's move**...and son on.
+* **Wait for your rival's move**...and so on.
 Eventually somebody will win....or not!
 Good Luck